-In addition to the amounts included in deferred revenue as of March 31, 2019, approximately \$27,956 of revenue may be recognized from remaining performance obligations, of which \$3,137 was related to software and products.
-The Company expects the software and products revenue to be recognized next quarter.
+In addition to the amounts included in deferred revenue as of March 31, 2020, approximately \$40,504 of revenue may be recognized from remaining performance obligations, of which \$11,166 was related to software and products.
+We expect most of the software and products revenue to be recognized in fiscal 2021.
 The majority of the services revenue is related to other professional services which may be recognized over the next twelve months but is contingent upon a number of factors, including customers' needs and schedules.